 ![]() |

 Steam on high for about 5 minutes until steam escapes through the towels, then lower the heat and simmer for 20 minutes.
+(If you have a 360 Cookware pot - you won't need the towels.
+Steam for 5 minutes, spin the lid to create a seal, then cut the heat and wait 20 minutes.)
 Stir and serve.
-(I will be testing this in my 360 Cookware pot - I suspect I won't need the towels.)

 NOTE: The original recipe has you adding the fat, but not stirring it into the rice, so it pools in the bottom of the pan.
 We prefer it spread it throughout.

 I do not always use the spices.
-Sometimes I serve the rice plain, other times I saute the cumin seeds in ghee before adding them at the end.
-In the photo below, added cumin and black mustard seeds, and served it over Dishoom House Black Dal, with coriander chutney:
+Sometimes I serve the rice plain.
+In the photo below, I added cumin and black mustard seeds, and served it over Dal, with coriander chutney:

 No comments: